-From October 2020 to January 2021,

-there was an inspection by the Polish Financial Supervision Authority at IPOPEMA TFI S.A. concerning compliance with its obligations under the Anti-Money Laundering and Counter Terrorist Financing Act of March 1st 2018;

-from April to June 2021, there was an inspection by the Polish Financial Supervision Authority concerning the investment fund management and representation of investment funds vis-a-vis third parties.
+- from October 2020 to January 2021, the PFSA carried out an inspection at IPOPEMA TFI S.A. concerning compliance with the obligations set out in the Anti-Money Laundering and Counter Terrorist Financing Act of March 1st 2018; - from April to June 2021, there was an inspection by the Polish Financial Supervision Authority concerning the investment fund management and representation of investment funds vis-a-vis third parties.

-The recommendations issued by the PFSA following the inspections were implemented by the Management Company.
+The recommendations issued by the PFSA following the inspections were implemented by IPOPEMA TFI.

-The Company and IPOPEMA TFI, as institutions supervised by the Polish Financial Supervision Authority, are also subject to the authority's annual assessment as part of the Supervisory Review and Evaluation process.
+The Company and IPOPEMA TFI, as institutions supervised by the PFSA, are also subject to the PFSA Office's annual assessment as part of the Supervisory Review and Evaluation process.

-29. Objectives and principles of financial risk management
+28. Objectives and principles of financial risk management